retseng/cse15l-lab-reports/lab1.md

 #### **Share an example of using the command with no arguments.**
 ![Image](cat_empty.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data/Downloads/CSE_15L/lecture1```\
-Nothing is printed, and it's expecting user input.
+Nothing is printed ```cat``` is expecting user input.
 Upon user input, the same text becomes the output.\
 **_Error:_** While there is no explicit error printed, the output can be interpreted as an *infinite loop*, as there is no way for the code to stop itself.

 #### **Share an example of using the command with a path to a directory as an argument.**
 ![Image](cat_path.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data/Downloads/CSE_15L/lecture1```\
-This states that the given argument is a directory. \
+The function checks if the given argument is a directory, and prints the output as follows. \
 *No error*

 #### **Share an example of using the command with a path to a file as an argument.**
 ![Image](cat_file.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data/Downloads/CSE_15L/lecture1/messages```\
-This command prints the contents of the file\
+The ```cat``` command prints the contents inside of the file specified in the argument.\
 *No error*